jkempf42/kube-volttron/central-node/README.md

 ### Vcentral service manifests

-The `vcentral` services manifests are contained in the following three yaml files:
+The `vcentral` service manifests are contained in the following two yaml files:

 - `vcentral-deploy.yml`: This sets up a Kubernetes Deployment for a vcentral Volttron Central microservice with an SQL Lite historian mounted to the VM's file system so the data survives the